 3. Check with Your Insurance Provider

-Some professionals accept payment through insurance.
+Some mental health professionals accept payment through insurance.
 In other words, you can pay for your sessions up front then you’ll get a receipt to be reimbursed by your insurance provider.
 On Psychologytoday.com, all professionals list the insurance plans they accept, but I would suggest calling your provider and inquire if mental health care is covered!
 If they do cover the costs, please take advantage of that!
 Luckily, my counsellor accepted my insurance and I was reimbursed after each session.
 As a result, I saved hundreds of dollars while getting the help I need!

 One disadvantage to this tip would be that you need to pay the full cost after your session and it could take a few days or possibly weeks to get reimbursed.
 I would get my money back fairly quickly, but I understand this option isn’t feasible for everyone.
 Therefore, if paying upfront doesn’t work for you, here’s an alternative…

 4. Sliding Scale

 Some professionals offer sliding scales!
 This means that if you cannot afford the fee for their sessions, they will adjust it based on your income.
 You can see which professional offers sliding scales on Psychologytoday.com or by calling/emailing them if that information is not available online.
 This is a great initiative for those who want help, but cannot afford the hefty price of counselling.
 It’s also a good thing to keep in mind if you don’t have insurance that will cover the costs for mental health care.